GabrielBueno200/cython-compiler/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
-Cython is a implementation of a small compiler developed in Python.
+Cython is an implementation of a small compiler developed in Python.

 Cython grammar is based in C and Python (mixed) grammars, including strong variable typing, no required parenthesis in expressions and others.